Lviv: Finances and investment

+Industry and services

 Lviv has 218 large industrial enterprises, more than 40 commercial banks, 4 exchanges, 13 investment companies, 80 insurance and 24 leasing companies, 77 audit firms and almost 9,000 small ventures.
 For a number of years machinery-building and electronics were leading industries in Lviv.
 The city-based public company Electron, trademark of national television sets manufacturing, produces the 32 and 37-inches liquid-crystal TV-sets.
 The Electrontrans specializes in design and production of modern electric transport including trams, trolleybuses, electric buses, and spare parts.
 In 2013 Elektrotrans JV started producing low-floor trams, the first Ukrainian 100% low-floor tramways.
 LAZ is a bus manufacturing company in Lviv with its own rich history.
 Founded in 1945, LAZ started bus production in the early 1950s.
 Innovative design ideas of Lviv engineers have become the world standard in bus manufacturing.

 The total volume of industrial production sold in 2015 amounted to UAH 24.2 billion, which was 39% more than a year earlier (UAH 14.6 billion in 2014).

 There are several banks based in Lviv, such as Kredobank, Idea Bank, VS Bank, Oksi Bank and Lviv Bank.
 None of these banks have bankrupted during the political and economic crisis of 2014–2016, which can be explained by the presence of foreign capital in most of them.

 From 2015 to 2019, the city experienced a construction boom.
 In Q1 2019, according to statistical data, growth in the volume of new housing construction was recorded in Lviv (3.2 times, to 377,900 square meters).

-Lviv is a major business center between Warsaw and Kyiv.
+Lviv is a major business centre between Warsaw and Kyiv.
 According to the Lviv Economic Development Strategy, the main branches of the city's economy by 2025 were to be tourism and information technologies (IT), with business services and logistics also considered priorities.
-In addition, the Nestlé service center is in Lviv.
-This center guides the company's divisions in 20 countries of Central and Eastern Europe.
+In addition, the Nestlé service centre is in Lviv.
+This centre guides the company's divisions in 20 countries of Central and Eastern Europe.
 Also during 2016 the Global Service Center VimpelCom in Lviv was launched, which serves finance, procurement and HR operations in eight foreign branches of this company.

 There are multiple restaurants and shops as well as street vendors of food, books, clothes, traditional cultural items and tourist gifts.
 Banking and money trading are an important part of the economy of Lviv with banks and exchange offices throughout the city.
-The city is also a home for big food-related companies like Lvivske beer factory, Svitoch cholocate factory, Enzym, Lviv Liquor and Vodka factory, etc.
+The city is also a home for big food-related companies like Lvivske beer factory, Svitoch chocolate factory, Enzym, Lviv Liquor and Vodka factory, an international restaurant franchise Lviv Croissants etc.